-- Money: Saves it.
+Saves it.
 Money, that is.
-A cloud provider can offer their services at a lower cost because it has a large enough operation to afford skilled people and state-of-the art technology than a small or medium sized business can offer itself.
+A cloud provider can offer their services at a lower cost because it has a large enough operation to afford skilled people and state-of-the-art technology than a small or medium-sized business can offer itself.

-- Security: This is the most obvious threat and it largely depends on the service and delivery models of the providers.
-For investment management firms, best practice is to select a provider who ensures that each client has a separate, private environment and maintains the most up-to-date server security.
+This is the most obvious threat and it largely depends on the service and delivery models of the providers.
+For investment management firms, the best practice is to select a provider who ensures that each client has a separate, private environment and maintains the most up-to-date server security.

-- Privacy: This goes hand-in-hand with the points about security and commingling data.
-Ensuring confidentiality, data integrity and availability is a direct product of security and commingling data.
+This goes hand-in-hand with the points about security and commingling data.
+Ensuring confidentiality, data integrity, and availability is a direct product of security and commingling data.

-Of course there are more goods than bads in cloud solutions.
+Of course, there is more good than bad in cloud solutions.

 As far as the uglies go, if a cloud solution is based on any of the uglies above, skip it.